anartovich/streams-open-docs/content/en/docs/publishers/publisher-http-post.md

 Once the topic is created, the external component can publish payloads using the following endpoint:

-`POST /publishers/http-post/topics/{{topicId}}`
+`POST /streams/publishers/http-post/api/v1/topics/{{topicId}}`

 Note that only `application/json` content is accepted.
-Below an example of a valid json payload:
+Below is an example of a valid json payload:

 ```json
 {